redinusa/QTAutoUpdate/readme.md

 So the files inside QTAutoUpdate/bin may be the same with your own app dependent.
 If so, try use the same QT version.

+there is a selfupdate project to update QTAutoUpdate.exe itself. just place them in the same directory.